Introduction: Router Table for a Dremel Trio

 Now for the bit hole.
 I used 1 1/4 inch, but in hindsight that might be too big.
 7/8 or 1 inch should work fine.

 Step 4: Mount the Trio to the Table

 This part's easy.
 Put the Trio underneath the table and screw in your bolts.
 Easy peasy!

 For this I simply screwed the legs to the table, making sure you countersink the screws.
 Then I used the 1x6 and 1x2 to mount the braces.
 Really simple, really sturdy.

 Step 6: Make the Fence

 This part was easy too, but you need to put the Trio back together to route out the fence tracks.
 The fence is a 24" 1x4 with a 16" 1x3 mounted to the back, with holes drilled in line with the fence tracks.
 The tracks make it possible to have the fence go all the way up to the router bit, and as far back as you please.
 The knobs were another idea from Instructables.com.
-Check out https://www.instructables.com/id/Making-Wooden-Knobs-on-a-Drill-Press/
+Check out https://www.instructables.com/id/Making-Wooden-Knobs-on-a-Drill-Press/ for the instructable.

 Now you're done!
 Let me know what you think!!!